[Interview] Aerial Photographer Tommy Clarke and The Frame Give Viewers a Spectacular Bird’s Eye View of the WorldShare open/close

 Under its monthly theme of ‘Wild and Free’, the Art Store is featuring world-renowned photographer Tommy Clarke, whose aerial photography transports viewers to scenic, dreamlike destinations.
 Samsung Newsroom sat down with Clarke to learn about his creative journey and his work.

 Ever since he first picked up a camera, Clarke knew that photography would allow him to capture his artistic vision in a way no other medium could.
 “I found I could most easily capture what I wanted to with a camera,” he says.
 “Plus, I’m able to have my camera with me at all times!”

 And Clarke’s preference for aerial photography has led him all over the globe, from Miami Beach to Iceland, as he searches out interesting scenes to capture.
 “From there it becomes about whether I can get a helicopter or plane over the area,” he relates.
 “When the stars align, I pack a camera and go.”

-Rather than an orchestrated scene, Clarke prefers to capture candidly, flying high enough so that people aren’t looking up at him, but low enough so that he can capture those important details.
+Rather than orchestrate a scene, Clarke prefers to capture what’s naturally going on beneath him, flying high enough so that people aren’t looking up at him, but low enough so that he can capture those important details.

 For Clarke, colour is a vital element when it comes to getting the perfect shot.
 “The colours may be the most important part of my photos.
 It’s what first catches the eye and it’s why my photos hang on walls around the world,” he says.
 “Capturing incredible colours – be they from sand bars in Australia, or colourful beach towels in Saint Tropez – is what gives my photos their beauty.”